bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 - **Larry McMurchie and Carl Ebeling, “PathFinder: A Negotiation-Based Performance-Driven Router for FPGAs,” in *Proceedings of the Third International ACM Symposium on Field-Programmable Gate Arrays (FPGA ’95)*.**
   PathFinder introduces the negotiated-congestion routing scheme that basically every serious FPGA router still builds on.
 The OrthoRoute autorouter used to design the backplane borrows this idea wholesale: routes compete for overused resources, costs get updated, and the system iterates toward a legal routing.
 The difference is that PathFinder works on configurable switch matrices inside an FPGA; here, the same logic is being applied to a 32-layer Manhattan lattice on a 17,000-pad PCB and run on a GPU.

-- **The Associated Press. _The Associated Press Stylebook._ New York: The Associated Press.**
-    Fuck you, Associated Press.
-Your entire style guide is predicated on conservation of text length.
-That was great when we were etaoin shrdluing all over the place but now we have a means of distribution where text length does not matter, you do not control how text is formatted, and distribution is free.
-I dedicate this to your unrelenting mediocrity, your destruction, and the Oxford comma.
-I have 200-line Python scripts inline with the text in this page.
-That's what CSS is for, you fucks.

 [back](../)